 LEDs are "current" devices.
 The brightness is controlled by the current flowing through it, not the voltage across it.
 Use a DC power supply with the correct current limiting resistance for optimum performance.

 CONNECTION INFORMATION

 CABLES

 Following the table below are descriptions of common connection configurations.
 Cable lengths are approximate.
-When you order a CFA635 through our website, you may be offered a choice of cables to add to your order through our "Customize and Add to Cart" feature.
 Choices vary by interface.
 Additional cables are on our website.
 Click on "Accessories" in the left navigation bar.